Trip Guide for Photographers in Farmington

 First, why Farmington and the greater Four Corners region overall?

-It starts with the scenery; there are a lot of good landscapes for photography worldwide, but the Four Corners and northwestern New Mexico are genuinely unique.
+It starts with the scenery: the Four Corners region and northwestern New Mexico offer amazing landscapes amid genuinely unique geology.

-We have dramatic desert landscapes, badlands, rivers, rock formations, geological features and coloring that exist only here, and scenic overlooks of it all.
-With our sunlight, the color and texture of the surrounding terrain change throughout the day.
+We have dramatic high-desert landscapes, badlands, rivers, and rare geological features.
+In the sunlight and vast open blue skies, the color and texture of the surrounding terrain change throughout the day.
 And when the sun sets, it reveals wide open darkness for night sky photography that can be even more awe-inspiring.

 Best photography spots in Farmington and the surrounding area of New Mexico

-This 45,000 acres of landscape is a bucket list stop for photographers.
-It’s filled with uniquely unusual rock formations and altogether conjures up a sense of remoteness with its surreal landscape.
+The 45,000 acres of the Bisti/De-Na-Zin Wilderness landscape create a bucket list stop for photographers.
+It’s filled with uniquely unusual rock formations, creating a sense of remoteness with its surreal landscape.

-It’s perfect for sunrise and sunset; in particular, the geological formations in the De-Na-Zin Wilderness create dramatic shadows and textures with the sun’s different angles.
+It’s perfect for sunrise and sunset photography; in particular, the geological formations in the Bisti/De-Na-Zin Wilderness create dramatic shadows and textures with the sun’s different angles.
+Given the distance from city lights, this wilderness area is also ideal for nighttime photography.

 Ah-Shi-Sle-Pah Wilderness

-Near the Bisti/De-Na-Zin Wilderness is the Ah-She-Sle-Pah Wilderness.
+East of the Bisti/De-Na-Zin Wilderness is the Ah-She-Sle-Pah Wilderness.
 What especially stands out here are its rolling clay hills and dramatic rock formations.
 You might even see fossils!
-Photographers can capture quite dramatic desert scenes at Ah-Shi-Sle-Pah.
+Photographers can capture truly unique desert scenes within Ah-Shi-Sle-Pah.

 Angel Peak Scenic Area